Mikejo5000/vsts-docs-pr/docs/tfs-server/upgrade/collection-upgrade-failure.md

 Once you believe you have resolved the issue, you'll need to re-run the upgrade job for the collection(s) that failed.
-This can be done by selecting the collection in the TFS Administration Console, selecting the Status tab, selecting the failed job, and clicking the Re-Run Job link.
+This can be done by selecting the collection in the TFS Administration Console, selecting the Status tab, selecting the failed job, and clicking the Rerun Job link.

 ![Rerun upgrade job within console](./_img/rerun-job-console.png)